johnaziz57/book-management-system/Readme.md

 This is servlet application

 # TODO

-1. Users can borrow/return books
-2. Users must borrow only 1 book.
-They have to return the book before borrowing a new one
-3. Finish create controller, with duplicate/ without author/ with author
+1. Finish create controller, with duplicate/ without author/ with author
-4. Make it restful
+2. Make it restful
-5. Error resistance
+3. Error resistance
-6. Pagination
+4. Pagination
-7. Maybe change to webflux
+5. Maybe change to webflux

 # Doing